B1alu/certified-kubernetes-administrator-course/docs/09-Networking/07-Pre-requisite-CNI.md

 A Container Runtime, in the networking context, is a daemon on a node configured to provide CRI Services for kubelet.
 In particular, the Container Runtime must be configured to load the CNI plugins required to implement the Kubernetes network model
 - you need to install the CNI plugins necessary into /opt/cni/bin
 - By default, your CNI configurations are read from /etc/cni/net.d
+- The network model is implemented by the container runtime on each node.
+The most common container runtimes use Container Network Interface (CNI) plugins to manage their network and security capabilities.
+Many different CNI plugins exist from many different vendors

 ![net-7](../../images/net7.PNG)